Who should buy the Salomon OUTbound

--The OUTbound is a high-quality Salomon shoe that blurs the divide between urban casual footwear and hiking kicks.
-Its lightweight yet sturdy construction offers a blend of enhanced mobility and hazard protection on the trail.
+- Prefer a hiking shoe that offers a blend of enhanced mobility and hazard protection on the trail.

 The OUTbound is equipped with EnergyCell—Salomon’s very own midsole technology—for footing stability and comfort underfoot.
 It is made of EVA or ethylene-vinyl acetate, a resilient material commonly known for its ability to keep its shape after being subjected to great stress and pressure.
 Its heel zone is made for mitigating shock, thanks to its considerably brawny construction.